ShatalovYaroslav/parking-toll/README.md

   "spotsNumberByType": {"gasoline":2, "fifty_kw":1}
 }
 ```

+## Data persistence in DB
+The detailed information about Parking Lots and Parking Spots are persisted in DB.
+By default it is used the automatically created HSQL DB.
+<br>A user of the micro-service can configure to use the other existing DB by changing the Data source properties in the "applications.properties" file.
+<br> The default configured HSQL DB will be created in temp folder of OS (according to "java.io.tmpdir").
+The DB files will be stored inside 'data/parking/' folder.
+<br> A user can control the path folder for default DB with setup a 'parking.home' system property.

 ## Structure
 The service is organized with a complete RESTful API.
 The service follows MVC packaging structure and covered by tests.